-Changes to the schedule baseline must be mutually agreed to between the Department and Accenture.
+Changes to the schedule baseline other than administrative tasks, and those for internal work products and the Readiness Workplan, must be mutually agreed to between the Department and Accenture.
 Changes to Stage Gate dates must first be approved by the ESC.
 The Department PMO team is responsible for adjusting the Project Schedule with input from the following change vehicles:

-Contract Amendment - The schedule will be updated and re-baselined to align with any executed amendments to the SSI Contract.

-- PCR The schedule will be updated, and tasks baselined or re-baselined, based on any approved PCRs and associated implementation plans.
+- Contract Amendment The schedule will be updated and re-baselined to align with any executed amendments to the SSI Contract. - PCR The schedule will be updated, and tasks baselined or re-baselined, based on any approved PCRs and associated implementation plans.
 The ESC will be required to approve any changes to Stage Gate dates, through a PCR. - DED/WPED The schedule will be updated to align with any approved expectation documents, including the addition or removal of tasks for both Deliverables and WPs.
 The associated tasks in the Project Schedule will be re-baselined, if necessary. - Decisions The schedule will be updated to align with the approved Decision.
-Decisions to re-baseline tasks in the Project Schedule will be added to the Decision log and discussed during routine CRAIDL (e.g., Change Request, Risks, Action Items, Issues, Decisions, and Lesson Learned) meetings. - RADAR The schedule will be updated for periodic updates to task elements, such as task names, resources, dependencies and progress through RADAR.
-Schedule baselined dates may not be modified through RADAR; these changes require a Decision or Project Change Request.
-New schedule tasks may be added and will follow the approval process described in the Project's RADAR Reporting Standard Operating Procedure.
+Decisions to re-baseline tasks in the Project Schedule will be added to the Decision log and discussed during routine CRAIDL (e.g., Change Request, Risks, Action Items, Issues, Decisions, and Lesson Learned) meetings. - Project Director Approval Certain tasks may be updated at the discretion of and with approval from the Project Director.
+This would apply to tasks that are administrative in nature, or supported by formally approved documentation (e.g., Tasks related to the Readiness Workplan, tasks required by Proviso, internal audit tasks).